 Lisbon is a very small town located in the state of New York.
 With a population of 4,169 people and just one neighborhood, Lisbon is the 371st largest community in New York.

-Unlike some towns, Lisbon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lisbon are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lisbon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lisbon is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Lisbon who work in management occupations (22.69%), sales jobs (18.57%), and teaching (9.88%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.64% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.